SEPP-SSH/Shared-Groceries/Documentation/SSH Cloud/Database Queries.md

 ---
 ## Formalised Function Prototypes
 The following section provides the formalised Java function prototypes for the previously outlined functions:
+> Note that it is these very functions that are used to service networking requests to/from the SSH Cloud server.

 ### `returnStores`
 ```java